Toonu/KKA/EW/Balancing/Readme.txt

-All these balanacing patches are meant for the NoU Modpack and community and are substantiated with SMA folder present in that modpack.
-If you want to make one of them work, remove all or some NEEDS[SMA].
+All these balanacing patches are meant for the NoU Modpack and its community and are substantiated with SMA folder present in that modpack.
+If you want to make them work, add empty SMA folder into your GameData.
+If you want only some, remove the check ":NEEDS[SMA]" from their root patch.